-The mobile and wireless industry sectors are highly desirable industry’s to work in for many.
-They attract highly motivated and intelligent people, so it is essential that you make sure you have developed a clear strategy to get you to your next telecoms job post, as well as a longer term strategy for your career development.
+The mobile and wireless industry is a highly desirable industry to work in for.
+They attract highly motivated and intelligent people, so it is essential that you make sure you have developed a clear strategy to get you to your next telecoms job, as well as a longer term strategy for your career development.

 There are a number of things you can do to give yourself the edge over other candidates and Wireless Mobile Jobs have enlisted some key players who can help you along the way.

 It is essential to have a professional CV, in order that you give yourself the best opportunity to get that interview.
 In many instances there can be more than one hundred applicants for a job.
 If you are one of them, you need to know how to make your CV stand out from the rest.